 - Gentle Movement - Choose a relaxing yoga video for kids on YouTube or a calming video designed to de-energize.
 Save energetic movement for physical brain break time!

 - Do Nothing - Sometimes, you just need to rest or take a very short nap.
 If that’s how your kid is feeling, grant them that wish with a “do nothing” brain break.

 - Reading - If you have a little reader who loves nothing more than a good book, make sure they get some time during the day to unwind and dig in to their new favorite.

 If you’re curious about the science behind how brain breaks can tangibly benefit kids, read on!
 There’s a ton of fascinating research.

 The Benefits of Brain Breaks

-in 2012 by Mary Helen Immordino-Yang and her colleagues at MIT and USC examined neural activity of the brain while at rest and they discovered that breaks keep our brains healthy and play a key role in cognitive abilities, such as reading comprehension and divergent thinking (the ability to generate and make sense of novel ideas).
+A pivotal study in 2012 by Mary Helen Immordino-Yang and her colleagues at MIT and USC examined neural activity of the brain while at rest and they discovered that breaks keep our brains healthy and play a key role in cognitive abilities, such as reading comprehension and divergent thinking (the ability to generate and make sense of novel ideas).

 The brain break ideas above are organized in different categories, each offering its own unique benefits.
 By alternating between types of brain breaks, kids can receive all of the benefits over the course of the learning day or week.